kshitijalwadhi/CS592MLS-Project/README.md

 Project report: [report.pdf](report.pdf)

-The jupyter notebooks used for performing the evaluations is present in the root directory of the repository.
+The jupyter notebooks used for performing the evaluations is present in the eval directory of the repository.
 The notebooks are named as follows:
 1. eval_gpt4o.ipynb: Performs eval on GPT4o for MMLU
 2. eval_llama_vanilla.ipynb: Performs eval on vanilla LLAMA for MMLU
 3. eval_llama_finetune.ipynb: Performs eval on finetuned LLAMA for MMLU